sxzz/rolldown-plugin-dts/README.md

 - If `true`, all external types are resolved.
 - If an array, only types matching the provided strings or regular expressions are resolved.

+#### `cjsDefault`

+Determines how the default export is emitted.

+If set to `true`, and you are only exporting a single item using `export default ...`, the output will use `export = ...` instead of the standard ES module syntax.
+This is useful for compatibility with CommonJS.

 ### `tsc` Options

 > [!NOTE]